Soilmethods/Soil-methods/Persulphate Pt digestion.md

 For each of the fraction extracts and fraction standards:

-1. Mix extract thoroughly, then pipette 25 mL into a 50 mL Erlenmeyer flask
+1. Mix extract thoroughly, then pipette 25 mL into a 50 mL Erlenmeyer flask.

-2. Add 2.5 mL potassium persulphate oxidizing solution
+2. Add 2.5 mL potassium persulphate oxidizing solution.

 3. Cap each flask with a square of aluminum foil (seal should not be air-tight)